ros-hybrid-behaviour-planner/so_data/README.md

 Module flockingrey includes the implementation of flocking based on the formulas presented by Reynolds in his paper [Steering Behaviors For Autonomous Characters](www.red3d.com/cwr/steer/gdc99/).

-The calculations require either robot positions or heading vectors (not velocity!).
+The calculations require either robot positions or heading vectors (not velocities!).
 The flocking methods need a current gradient of the agent and a list of neighbor gradients.
 The current heading vector of the robot is calculated using the SoMessage values `q` (orientation) and `direction`.
 The quaternion q is then transformed to a transformation matrix using method `tf.transformations.quaternion_matrix(quaternion)`.